Full moon in a dream over calm water mirroring silver-gold light at night

 The moon in the sky — and its reflection in the water.
 Two reflections of one.
 Two levels: celestial and earthly.
 You look at the reflection — and cannot look away.
 Something in this image captivates.

-When the moon is reflected in water, your Inner Sage speaks through this image — that part which can see in reflections what direct gaze misses.
-The Sage looks at the lunar reflection in the water and says: “Here is the unconscious, reflected in feeling.
-Here is what lies within, made visible.
+When the moon is reflected in water, your Healer speaks through this image: the part which can see in reflections what direct gaze misses.
+It looks at the lunar reflection and does not hurry toward conclusions.
+It says: “There — what is within, made visible.
 Look.
 This is you.”

-Moon in water is one of the most poetic and profound dream images.
+Moon in water is a poetic and profound dream image that speaks in the language of reflections.
 This is the meeting of two mirrors: the moon reflects sunlight, the water reflects the moon.
 Reflections within reflections.
 A picture of how our unconscious manifests through emotional reactions — through what moves us, what strikes us, what brings tears for no obvious reason.
+In freshwater, this mirror returns not the moon but you: dreams of looking into the surface and seeing your reflection, where the watcher is what gets watched.

 What is happening with the reflection?
 If it is smooth and clear — your inner world is calm and transparent.
 If ripples disturb the image — something external is bringing disturbance to your inner peace.
 If the reflection is brighter than the moon — a sign that your inner world is richer than it appears from outside.